phrase/vue-i18n-phrase-in-context-editor/docs/examples/index.md

 Now the application is visible under [http://localhost:8080/](http://localhost:8080/).

-This application uses demo Phrase account under the hood.
-To login, use authentication data written below:
+This application uses a demo Phrase account under the hood.
+To login, use authentication data provided below:

 ```bash
 E-Mail: demo@phraseapp.com